Bangladesh: Islamists emboldened by Taliban win in Afghanistan | DW | 25.08.2021

 "The good news is that the Taliban themselves have no interest in stoking regional terrorism.
 Their concerns and interests are Afghanistan-focused," he said, adding: "So, it's not like the Taliban will encourage militants to carry out attacks outside Afghanistan.
 The problem is that militants will be inspired themselves to do so."

-Bangladeshi police haven't disclosed any information on how many fundamentalists they have kept under surveillance, but they have acknowledged identifying networks which have in the past lured youths into joining the Taliban.
+Bangladeshi police haven't disclosed any information on how many fundamentalists they have kept under surveillance, but they have acknowledged identifying networks that have in the past lured youths into joining the Taliban.

 "We monitor the cyber world regularly and take action when we find someone who has been trying to become a militant," Dhaka police chief Shafiqul Islam told DW.